quantcdn/docs/docs/integrations/wordpress.md

 1. Navigate to the advanced Elementor settings page on your Wordpress installation (Elementor > Settings > Advanced)
 2. Change the "CSS Print Method" dropdown to "Internal Embedding"

+### CSS/JS Aggregation plugins

+You may have issues with optimization modules depending on your configuration.
+If your site looks broken after the seed please try again with modules such a Page Optimize and Autoptmize disabled.

 ## Preparing the initial seed